Standing Together RVA

 - Va.
 Center for Inclusive Communities Holds Support Rally at Jackson Ward Church (Richmond Free Press)

-Organizers of this effort included representatives from Bon Secours Richmond Health System, the Interfaith Council of Greater Richmond, Richmond Hill, Richmond Peace Education Center, St. Paul’s Episcopal Church, St. Phillip’s Episcopal Church, Temple Beth El, Unitarian Universalist Community Church, Virginia Center for Inclusive Communities, Virginia Council of Churches, Virginia Interfaith Center for Public Policy, and the Virginia Muslim Coalition for Public Affairs.
+Organizers of this effort included representatives from Bon Secours Richmond Health System, the Interfaith Council of Greater Richmond, Jewish Community Relations Committee of the Jewish Community Federation of Richmond, Richmond Hill, Richmond Peace Education Center, St. Paul’s Episcopal Church, St. Phillip’s Episcopal Church, Temple Beth El, Unitarian Universalist Community Church, Virginia Center for Inclusive Communities, Virginia Council of Churches, Virginia Interfaith Center for Public Policy, and the Virginia Muslim Coalition for Public Affairs.

 40 religious and organizational leaders gathered at Temple Beth-El on December 1, 2016 for a “Standing Together” press conference.
 Speakers included Imam Ammar Amonette, Father Shay Auerbach, Ms. Randee Humphrey, Rev. Rodney Hunter, Rabbi Michael Knopf, Rev. Michael Moore, Dr. Archana Pathak, and VCIC President & CEO Jonathan C. Zur.
 All in attendance shared in reading “A Pledge to Stand Together,” led by Rev. Lauren Ramseur.